 The sound quality is average at best.
 We didn’t expect too much, considering the price, but there are a lot of better headsets in this regard.
 The virtual 7.1 surround sound does make things a bit better, but we still feel like you have better options.
 The microphone sounds pretty good, though.

-Overall, if you prefer design and aesthetics to good sound quality, sure, give these a chance.
+Overall, this is a very good budget gaming headset for the PS5 and is worth giving these a chance.
 If the sound is important, though, there are better options.